The Front-End: Using Visual Basic.Net or using Microsoft Access?

 - The Back-End Microsoft Access Database can be used without modification

-- The cost of development is less than that for a Microsoft Access Front-End system
+- The cost of development is less than that for a Microsoft Access Front-End Application

-- The cost of maintenance is far less than that for a Microsoft Access Front-End system
+- The cost of maintenance is far less than that for a Microsoft Access Front-End Application

-- VB.Net is far easier to modify and enhance compared to a Microsoft Access Front-End system
+- VB.Net is far easier to modify and enhance compared to a Microsoft Access Front-End Application

-- The Networking overhead is considerably less than that of a Microsoft Access Front-End system
+- The Networking overhead is considerably less than that of a Microsoft Access Front-End Application

 - The VB.Net development software – Visual Studio Community is fully-featured and FREE!